Kamyshin: History

 It was founded in 1667 on the left bank of the Kamyshinka River.
 In 1710, all of its inhabitants were relocated to the fortress of Dmitriyevsk (Дмитриевск) on the opposite bank of the river.
 In 1780, the name was changed to Kamyshin and it was granted town status.
 In the 19th century, Kamyshin turned into a merchant city with sawmills and windmills.
 It was formerly famous for its watermelon trade.
+According to the 1897 census, the population was, by mother tongue, 82.5% Russian, 15.0% German, 1.6% Ukrainian, 0.4% Polish, and 0.2% Jewish.